 What are Cherry Angiomas?

-Cherry angiomas are growths that contain broken blood vessels and are usually not concerning.
-However, they can be irritating, unsightly, and cause irregular bleeding.
-At Advanced Dermatology we offer laser cherry angioma removal so you don’t have to worry about these bumps any longer.
+Cherry angiomas are benign growths that contain broken blood vessels in the skin due to proliferation of the endothelial cells – they are usually not concerning, nor a medical emergency.
+However, cherry angioma can be irritating, unsightly, and rarely cause bleeding.
+At Advanced Dermatology of the Midlands, we offer laser cherry angioma removal to treat cherry angiomas so you don’t have to worry about these unappealing bumps any longer.

 What causes Cherry Angiomas?

-The exact cause of cherry angiomas isn’t known.
-There may be certain genetic factors that make some people predisposed to get them.
-They’ve also been linked to pregnancy, exposure to chemicals, and climate.
-There also appears to be a link between cherry angiomas and age.
-They often begin to appear when individuals reach age 30, and seem to increase in size and number with age.
+The exact cause of cherry angiomas isn’t known; however, there may be certain genetic factors that make some people predisposed to get them.
+Cherry angiomas have also been linked to pregnancy, exposure to chemicals, and climate.
+There also appears to be a link between cherry angiomas and age, as they often begin to appear in individuals aged 30 years and older and seem to increase in size and number with age.

 - Cherry angiomata